What is query fan-out?

-The retrieval technique behind Google AI Mode and similar surfaces — one shopper query expanded into many sub-queries before an answer is built.
+The retrieval technique behind Google AI Mode and similar surfaces — one shopper question expanded into many sub-queries before the answer is built.

 In detail

-Query fan-out works in three steps.
-The engine reads the user's query, generates a set of related sub-queries that cover different facets of the likely information need, runs each sub-query against its retrieval index, and then synthesizes one answer from the combined results.
-Google's public descriptions of AI Mode use the phrase explicitly.
-ChatGPT and Perplexity use similar multi-query approaches under different internal names as of Q1 2026.
+Fan-out works in three steps.
+The engine reads the user's query, generates a set of sub-queries covering different facets of the likely information need, runs each sub-query against its index, and synthesizes one answer from the combined results.
+Google uses the phrase explicitly in its AI Mode announcements; ChatGPT and Perplexity use similar multi-query approaches under different internal names as of mid-2026.

-For a shopper asking "best climbing rope for alpine," the fan-out might include sub-queries on sheath durability, UIAA fall rating, rope weight, wet-weather behavior, and price range.
-The product that lands in the final answer tends to be the one whose PDP and third-party coverage score well across several of those sub-queries, not just the first one.
+For a shopper asking "best climbing rope for alpine," the fan-out might include sub-queries on sheath durability, UIAA fall rating, rope weight, wet-weather behavior, and price band.
+The product that lands in the final answer tends to be the one whose PDP and third-party coverage score well across several of those sub-queries — not just the headline phrase.

 Fan-out changes the optimization target.
-Classical SEO rewards a tight match between query and page.
-AI engines with fan-out reward breadth of coverage across the sub-queries the engine chooses to run.
-A PDP that only answers the headline keyword will miss on the sub-queries.
+Classical SEO rewards a tight match between query and page; engines that fan out reward breadth of coverage across sub-queries the brand never sees.
+A PDP that only answers its headline keyword loses the facets — and with them, the answer.

-For a Shopify brand, this means PDPs need depth, not just density.
-Feature bullets, specs, use cases, care guides, and FAQ sections on the PDP widen the surface.
-The brand does not need to guess every sub-query; it needs enough coverage that several sub-queries land on the page.
+The practical translation for a Shopify brand: PDPs need depth, not just density.
+Feature bullets that quote real specs, named use cases, care and warranty content, and a focused FAQ widen the surface area.
+The brand does not need to guess every sub-query; it needs enough genuine coverage that several of them land on the page.

 Example

-For example: a sunglasses brand's aviator PDP is rich on the headline phrase "titanium aviator sunglasses" but thin on sub-questions about lens UV rating, polarization behavior, nose-bridge fit, and warranty terms.
-Google AI Mode's fan-out sub-queries touch all four.
-The brand's PDP gets retrieved for the headline sub-query but loses to competitors on the others, so the final answer does not include the product.
-Adding a structured spec block and a care/warranty FAQ lifts the PDP into answers for several of the sub-queries within three weekly tracking runs.
+A sunglasses brand's aviator PDP is rich on "titanium aviator sunglasses" but thin on lens UV rating, polarization behavior, nose-bridge fit, and warranty terms.
+Google AI Mode's fan-out touches all four.
+The PDP gets retrieved for the headline sub-query and loses the other four to competitors, so the final answer omits the product entirely.
+Adding a structured spec block and a care-and-warranty FAQ lifts the page into several sub-queries within three weekly tracking runs — and the SKU starts appearing in the synthesized answer.

 Related terms